 Yes, colleges will take into account a student’s GPA.
 However, colleges and universities also take into account a complete picture of who a student is.
 That means they look into trends in a student’s grades throughout their education and likely look at a student’s test scores on the SAT or ACT.

-But, college admissions also look at a student’s involvement in extracurriculars, sports teams, their involvement in their community through organizations and volunteer work and any relevant work experience.
+College admissions officers also look at a student’s involvement in extracurriculars, sports teams, their involvement in their community through organizations and volunteer work, and any relevant work experience.

 Admissions staff will also likely weigh a student’s application using their recommendation letters, which speak to a student’s merit far beyond their grades.
 Admissions will also read a student’s complete application and read any required essays.

 Again, a lot goes into the admissions process, and grades aren’t the end all be all.
-This all means what when students are preparing for college, even in their early high school years, they may want to prepare by diversifying their interests and pursuits to ensure they can tell a larger story in their application.
+This all means when you are preparing for college, even in your early high school years, you may want to prepare by diversifying your interests and pursuits to ensure they can tell a larger story in their application.

 Colleges That Don’t Take GPA Into Account

 There are schools out there with low or no minimum GPA requirements for applicants.
-While there are many for-profit schools that will overlook GPAs, another option may be for high school students to consider attending a community college for a year or two and transfer to a four-year university or college if that is what they feel they need.
+These include many for-profit schools, as well as community colleges.
+In fact, if your GPA is on the lower end, you might consider attending a community college for a year or two and then transferring to a four-year university or college.

 For example, California Community Colleges do not have a minimum GPA or testing requirements for incoming students.
 Attending a community college could be a great way for students to learn and grow personally and academically, and to increase their academic performance before transferring.